WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * Should float16 allow alpha values outside [0,1] range at any stage of the pipeline?
 What would they mean?

-* Should there be API-level support for radiance-linear (non-perceptual) color spaces or blending?
+* Should there be API-level support for mixing chromaticities and transfer functions, including use of no-op transfer functions?
-    * This might be useful for canvas2d, but WebGL can already support most of this use case.

 * Should it be "rgba8" and "rgba16f" instead of "unorm8" and "float16"?